 A company’s factory location that was relatively risk free when it was set up 20 years ago could now be at extreme risk in the near future due to stressed water resources or severe shifts in weather patterns.

 A ban on single use plastics could threaten the survival of a company.

 Community protests could lead to the shut down of a mining operation.

 GIST's method to measure impact helps companies and investors pre-empt risks because today's externalities are tomorrow's risks and day-after's losses.

 Carbon taxes, stringent discharge limits for effluents and air pollutant , etc.

 Higher litigation costs for managing accidental spills / discharges

 Increased compliance costs

-E.g. installation of monitoring technology
+E.g. installation of emission monitoring systems

 Increased costs of raw materials